 Political ecology of water, Science and Technology Studies (STS), Consumption

-I am a PhD Student in Human Geography.
-My research explores the emergence and rise of reverse osmosis water filtration systems in the state of Gujarat in western India.
-I attempt to unpack the proliferation of and everyday practices around such 'safe water' producing technology by bridging Science and Technology Studies (STS) with that of political ecology of water.
+Water, which is the basis of life on this planet, is witnessing significant stress from competing demands, and technologies are now playing a key role in mediating this crisis.
+I seek to understand how technologies of water production and consumption will shape the discourse of sustainability in the years ahead.
+My research explores the emergence and rise of reverse osmosis water purifying systems in the state of Gujarat in western India.
+I attempt to unpack both scientific discourse and everyday practice that leads to the proliferation of such water producing technology in emerging middle class households by bridging Science and Technology Studies (STS) with that of political ecology of water.
 This research is being supported under the Leverhulme Trust Perfect Storm Scholarships.

 I was born in the city of Calcutta (now Kolkata) in eastern India, a city known for its syncretism and celebrated as a cultural hub.
 It contributed to my lifelong passion for films, music and most importantly, food.
 I read English Literature in St. Xavier's College, Kolkata as an undergradate and moved on to pursue postgraduate study in Social Work in Mumbai.
 I briefly worked with tribal communities on ecological restoration in the state of Rajasthan in India, before joining Winrock International-India, a policy think tank based out of New Delhi.
 At Winrock, I was part of India's first Payment for Ecosystem Services (PES) project (alternatively termed Incentive based mechanisms for Watershed Services).
 This involved managing the water quality of Bhoj Lake- a Ramsar designated wetland of international importance- through generating upstream and downstream trade-offs.
 I later joined Arghyam, India's first national hydro-philanthropic foundation where I managed projects on safe drinking water and groundwater management across eight states in India.
 I took a study break in 2010, and completed my MSc in Environment, Culture and Society at the University of Edinburgh.
 I then went on to work for Akvo, an international non profit, as Programme Manager, Asia, working on open source mobile data collection tools for international development.
 At Akvo, I picked up a strong interest in technology, and worked with Government departments and INGOs in India, Kenya, Bangladesh, Nepal, Indonesia and Vanuatu.
 I have been reporting and writing op-eds on environment and development issues for the last twelve years in various newspapers and magazines in India.
 This includes The Huffington Post, The Telegraph, India, Hindustan Times, The Economic Times and Scroll.in.
 I have now returned to the University of Edinburgh as a PhD student where I hope to study the politics and poetics of a substance that has forever fascinated me, i.e., water.